skulltech/dynfuncs.py/README.md

 Script for displaying global dynamic function symbols in an elf file.

 That usually corresponds to
-- Dynamically linked external library functions in the case of executables.
+- Dynamically linked external library functions for executables and shared libraries.
-- Exported functions in the case of shared libraries.
+- Exported functions for only shared libraries.

 ## Usage